Stevertus/docs/wrappers/README.md

 ⇒ execute unless score Stevertus objective matches 10 run say score
 ```

-For Score, Block and Entity there is also a named constructor along with:
+For Score, Block, Biome, Dimension and Entity there is also a named constructor along with:

 | Condition.blocks |                                                             |
 | ---------------- | ----------------------------------------------------------- |